kedacore/keda-docs/content/docs/2.9/scalers/elasticsearch.md

 ### Authentication Parameters

-You can authenticate by using a username/password authentication.
+You can authenticate by using a username/password or apiKey/cloudID if you're using using ElasticSearch on Elastic Cloud.

 **Password Authentication:**

 - `username` - Username to authenticate with to Elasticsearch cluster.
 - `password` - Password for configured user to login to Elasticsearch cluster.

+**Cloud ID and API Key Authentication:**

+[Cloud ID](https://www.elastic.co/guide/en/cloud/current/ec-cloud-id.html) and API Key can be used for Elastic Cloud Service.

+- `cloudID` - CloudID to connect with ElasticSearch on Elastic Cloud.
+- `apiKey` - API key to authenticate with ElasticSearch on Elastic Cloud.

 ### Example